bitburner-official/bitburner-src/markdown/bitburner.bitnodemultipliers.serverstartingsecurity.md

 ## BitNodeMultipliers.ServerStartingSecurity property

-Influences the initial security level (hackDifficulty) of a server.
+Influences the initial security level of a server.

 **Signature:**